dpauldac/NLProc-Proj-M-SS25/README.md

   - `test/`: contains testcase input files and generated report with evaluation having summary at the end.
   - `evaluation_result/`: contains detailed evaluation result with more metrics scores.
 - `utils/`: Helper functions shared across code.
 - `data/`: Contains the data, mostly document files.
-Current specialization uses data from `findoc_xsm_samples` containing 3 Apple and 3 Amazon SEC filling pdf.
+Current specialization uses data from `findoc_xsm_samples` containing 3 Apple and 3 Amazon SEC filling pdf downloaded from [SEC.gov | Search Filings](https://www.sec.gov/search-filings).
 - `homeworks/`: Contains all the homework independently.
 Files from this are also being incorporated in the baseline structure.
 - `special note`: Any file ending with `_speci.py` indicate this file is dedicated for specialization use case.